 While each school has an individual program, there are a number of things we hold in common.
 It is a state requirement that we have both academic and enrichment activities, that we operate every regular school day, including minimum days, from immediately after school for no less than three hours and until at least 6:00 pm.
 It is a state expectation that elementary students in the ASES program attend the complete session every day.

 Every school has a homework period, a music class, which includes all ASES students, a variety of recreation and enrichment activities, and a daily supper snack.
-Depending on the site, enrichment activities include but are not limited to the following: After School Nutrition Education Program through the University of California Cooperative Extension, Farmer's Market with Yolo Food Bank, 3-D Printing, Computer Club, Cooking Club, Ceramics, Visual and Performing Arts, Team Building activities, and many more.
-We are in the process of developing an ASES Soccer League and plan on including a Basketball League.
+Depending on the site, enrichment activities include but are not limited to the following: After School Nutrition Education Program through the University of California Cooperative Extension, Farmer's Market with Yolo Food Bank, 3-D Printing, Computer Club, Reading Club, Cooking Club, Ceramics, Visual and Performing Arts, Team Building activities, athletics, and many more.

-The ASES Program has used the 'Rational Discipline' system for the past two years.
-Fundamentally the idea is to get the student to take responsibility for their words and actions and to become involved in their own education.
+The ASES Program will continue to use the 'Rational Discipline' system put into place a few years ago along with adherence to the school site's behavior and safety practices.
+Fundamentally the idea of 'Rational Discipline' is to get the student to take responsibility for their words and actions and to become involved in their own education.
 If you're interested, the links page for the 'Conditions for Learning' website offers a fuller explanation and you can see the presentation we recommend for all our new staff under the ASES tab.

 This year we are continuing Project Based Learning, PBL, for the ASES Program.
 One of the major questions students and tutors ask is, "what can I do when my homework is finished?"
 PBL offers a great opportunity to do something fun and constructive in answer to this question.
 It also allows students to work together, form their own questions, and do their own research.
 When projects are completed, the group gives a presentation to their parents and/or class to show what they've learned.